If you want to promote your fitness business, increase brand awareness, or attract more clients, then advertising is a great option.

 Most people think that the objective of fitness advertising is to generate sales.
 And that’s completely logical right?

-Avoid It By ⇒ Using adverts to drive leads to a free opt-in, instead of a checkout page.
+Top tip ⇒ For higher-ticket items, use adverts to drive leads to a free opt-in, instead of a checkout page.
 Then use an email series to generate more awareness, interest, desire, and finally action (also known as the AIDA principle).
 Although the process takes longer, your conversion rate will be much higher in the end.

-Avoid It By ⇒ Defining your ‘ideal client’ and then selecting advertising mediums that allow you to target them.
+Top tip ⇒ Define your ‘ideal client’ and then select advertising channels that allow you to target them.
 Google AdWords enables you to target specific search phrases.
 Facebook allows you to pinpoint people based on their demographics and interests.
 So take full advantage of the targeting tools available.

-#3 – Focusing On Features Instead Of Benefits
+#3 – Focus On Benefits, Not Just Features

 Many companies focus on ‘features’ in their advertising.
 They list all the tangible things that a customer will get, in an effort to demonstrate good value.
 But features don’t tend to inspire people – benefits do.

-Avoid It By ⇒ Putting yourself in the customer’s shoes, and asking yourself ‘so what’?
+Top tip ⇒ Put yourself in the customer’s shoes and ask yourself ‘so what’?
 So what if I get a 6 week training program?
 So what if I lose weight?
 Keep asking yourself this question until you’ve identified the true benefit of your product or service.
-Then communicate this in your fitness advertising.
+Then communicate this in your advertising.